 "Product performance" refers to performance relative to measures and indicators of product and service characteristics important to customers.
 Examples include product reliability, on-time delivery, customer-experienced defect levels, and service response time.
-For non-profit organisations, "product performance" examples might include programme and project performance in areas of rapid response to emergencies, at-home services, or multi-lingual services.
+For nonprofit organizations, "product performance" examples might include program and project performance in the areas of rapid response to emergencies, at-home services, or multilingual services.

-"Customer-focused performance" refers to performance relative to measures and indicators of customers' perceptions, reactions, and behaviours.
+"Customer-focused performance" refers to performance relative to measures and indicators of customers' perceptions, reactions, and behaviors.
 Examples include customer retention, complaints, and customer survey results.

-"Financial and marketplace performance" refers to performance relative to measures of cost, revenue, and market position, including asset utilisation, asset growth, and market share.
-Examples include returns on investments, value added per employee, debt-to-equity ratio, returns on assets, operating margins, performance to budget, amount of reserve funds, cashto-cash cycle time, other profitability and liquidity measures, and market gains.
+"Financial and marketplace performance" refers to performance relative to measures of cost, revenue, and market position, including asset utilization, asset growth, and market share.
+Examples include returns on investments, value added per employee, debt-to-equity ratio, returns on assets, operating margins, performance to budget, the amount in reserve funds, cash-to-cash cycle time, other profitability and liquidity measures, and market gains.

-"Operational performance" refers to workforce, leadership, organisational, and ethical performance relative to effectiveness, efficiency, and accountability measures and indicators.
+"Operational performance" refers to workforce, leadership, organizational, and ethical performance relative to effectiveness, efficiency, and accountability measures and indicators.
 Examples include cycle time, productivity, waste reduction, workforce turnover, workforce cross-training rates, regulatory compliance, fiscal accountability, and community involvement.
-Operational performance might be measured at the work unit level, key work process level, and organisational level.
+Operational performance might be measured at the work unit level, key work process level, and organizational level.